 Ida Brockmann & Anna-Lea Kopperi

-Ida Brockmann’s and Anna-Lea Kopperi’s exhibition is part of the four-year collaborative project between the Association of Finnish Sculptors and Nordic Culture Point, will open in November 2021 at Galleria Sculptor.
+Ida Brockmann’s and Anna-Lea Kopperi’s exhibition is part of the four-year collaborative project between the Association of Finnish Sculptors and Nordic Culture Point that brings forth Nordic sculpture.
 The 2021 exhibition project is organised in collaboration with Danish artist and curator Peter Holmgård.

 Ida Brockmann was born in 1991 and she lives and works in Copenhagen.
 She graduated as a Bachelor of Arts from the Valand Academy in Gothenburg.
 Her art consists of various techniques and materials, including most recently ceramics, stones, and videos.
 Brockmann is interested in material culture and in those objects that surround us and that we leave behind.
 Her way of working brings to light the cultural and social layers that are linked to everyday objects, and she strives to alter the existing conception of these objects.

 “The relation between the hand, the tool, and the digitalization are the focal point in my works for the exhibition.
 Through our hands, we sense our surroundings.
 As the prehistoric human learned to walk and rose from the ground, the hands became free.
 With the hands, the human learned to produce stone tools which led to further production of new tools and technologies which through many thousands of years have become more and more sophisticated and advanced.
 Today, most people’s primary tool is the smartphone.
 In my works, I aim to explore the very close and concrete digital everyday life, its materiality, and our perception of it.”